keepassxreboot/keepassxc/docs/QUICKSTART.md

 ## Setting up Browser Integration with KeePassXC

 * *Within KeePassXC*, go to **Tools->Settings** (on macOS, go to **KeePassXC->Preferences**.)
-* In **Browser Integration**, check **Enable KeePassHTTP server** Leave the other options at their defaults.
+* In **Browser Integration**, check **Enable KeePassXC browser integration**
+* Right below that, click the checkbox for the browser(s) you use Leave the other options at their defaults.
-* *In your default web browser,* install the KeePassHTTP-Connector extension/add-on.
-Instructions for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepasshttp-connector/?src=api) or [Chrome](https://chrome.google.com/webstore/detail/keepasshttp-connector/dafgdjggglmmknipkhngniifhplpcldb?utm_source=chrome-app-launcher-info-dialog)
+* *In your default web browser,* install the KeePassXC Browser extension/add-on.
+Instructions for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/) or [Chrome](https://chrome.google.com/webstore/detail/keepassxc-browser/oboonakemofpalcgghocfoadofidjkkk)
 * Click the KeePassXC icon in the upper-right corner.
 You'll see the dialog below.
 * Click the blue Connect button to make the browser extension connect to the KeePassXC application.
 <img src="./KeePassXC-Connect.png" height="200" alt="KeePassXC Connect dialog">